 See the sidebar for links to individual newspapers guidelines on submitting letters-to-the-editor.
 Please try to make your words original and thoughtful –newspapers don’t like and usually won’t print form letters and the like.
 You want your letter to be effective, maybe run the letter by someone else or let it sit a bit, then reread and rewrite if needed, before hitting click and send.

 Don’t know what to write?
 Your own experience is most relevant.
 How do mountaintop removal or fracking activities affect you?
 Why do you think it is wrong?
-Here are some talking points to help with your letter to the editor.
+(Here are some talking points on mountaintop removal to help with your letter to the editor.)
 Pick a point and expand upon it.
 Explore our website for more ideas.
 For instance, read what directly impacted folks have to save about mountaintop removal on this page and many other spots on our website.
 Check out our photo galleries, too.